rwblickhan/11ty-rwblickhan.org/misc/quotes.md

 - [“the idea you have”](https://ambientehotel.wordpress.com/2021/10/05/the-idea-you-have/), M. John Harrison

+> Look at yourself - what leaf, what tiny tree\
+> Are you in all the countryside we see?\
+> Look at how small you are, beneath the high\
+> And overarching vastness of the sky-\
+> Examine who are you, do it with care,\
+> Your own assessment says you're hardly there.\
+> You thought you were a great thing on the earth,\
+> Well satisfied with your extent and worth,\
+> This "greatness" though, is relatively small,\
+> So low you'll think you're scarcely there at all,\
+> If you go further on, if you persist,\
+> You'll find you even doubt that you exist.

+- Nezami Ganjavi (trans.
+Dick Davis), *Layli and Majnun*, pg.
+176

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.